simran-arora/focus/README.md

 # Can Foundation Models Help Us Achieve Perfect Secrecy

-### Code updates coming soon!

 This code is for benchmarking FMs of various sizes and types across federated learning tasks.
+The paper can be found here: https://arxiv.org/abs/2205.13722

 1. Use the following commands to clone and install this package.
 We highly recommend you use conda environments.